Merlin1A/cs326-team-psi/docs/rubric.md

 ### Grading Breakdown

 #### General ___ / 25 pts
-* Authentication
+* Authentication (15 pts)
-  * New users can create account through register page
+  * New users can create account through register page (5 pts)
-  * User can login with their credentials
+  * User can login with their credentials (5 pts)
   * Certain pages (courses page, account settings, ratings page, etc.) are only accessible if user is logged in.
+(5 pts)
-* Page routing
+* Page routing (5 pts)
-* Linting/Code style
+* Linting/Code style (5 pts)

 #### Courses Page ___ / 25 pts
 * Users can view courses (shown as cards), their metrics (overall rating, enjoyed course, and overall difficulty), and the number of reviews and ratings each course has.
+(10 pts)
-* Users can expand course card in order to read course description, reviews, etc.
+* Users can expand course card in order to read course description, reviews, etc. (5 pts)
-* Once course card is expanded, users can scroll to the course's reviews and either downvote or upvote the review
+* Once course card is expanded, users can scroll to the course's reviews and either downvote or upvote the review (5 pts)
 * Users can click on "rate or review this class" which will take them to the course's rating page.
+(5 pts)

 #### Ratings Page ___ / 20
-* Users can fill each field in the ratings page and submit it
+* Users can fill each field in the ratings page and submit it (10 pts)
 * Users can write a review and submit it.
+(10 pts)
   * The review will then populate in the course card that it was written for (on courses page).

 #### Account Settings (My Account page) ___ / 10
 * Users can update their password and save the changes.
+(5 pts)
-* Users can delete their account
+* Users can delete their account (5 pts)

 #### CRUD ___ / 20
 ##### CREATE ___ / 5
-* User
+* User (2.5 pts)
   * Username (email)
   * Password
-* Review
+* Review (2.5 pts)
   * Contains review data for each course
   * Number of upvotes and downvotes that a specific review recieves

 ##### READ ___ / 5
-* Courses
+* Courses (2.5 pts)
   * Contains all course information such as description, name, professors, etc.
-* Review
+* Review (2.5 pts)
   * Review populates on the course card that it corresponds with relevant review information

 ##### UPDATE ___ / 5
-* Account Password
+* Account Password (2.5 pts)
   * User can update account password
-* Review Upvote and Downvote
+* Review Upvote and Downvote (2.5 pts)
   * User can upvote or downvote a review and it will appear on the interface

 ##### DELETE ___ / 5
-* Account
+* Account (2.5 pts)
   * Users can delete their account
-* Review
+* Review (2.5 pts)
   * A review is deleted if it recieves enough downvotes